 There will be a ton of times when cross-posting will be the best option for your brand’s social media pages.
-Whether you have an important update to share quickly, or are running short on time, cross-posting can be a solid addition to your social strategy.
+Whether you have an important update to share quickly or are running short on time for content creation, cross-posting can be a solid addition to your social strategy.
 Here’s how these small businesses are cross-posting content onto their accounts for inspiration on what works best with this method.

 When the format works across social networks

 Janet Gwen Designs sells a variety of products, including tech accessories, candles, and home goods.
-When introducing their latest design – the mermaid tumbler – on their Instagram, the small business first posted an Instagram Reel and then cross-posted the video onto their Facebook account.
+When introducing their latest design – the mermaid tumbler – on their Instagram account, the small business first posted an Instagram Reel and then cross-posted the video onto their Facebook p.